DDM-Lab/web-pyibl/README.md

 There are three environment variables that can be used to configure WebPyIBL

 * ``WEB_PYIBL_PROCESS_COUNT`` is the number of cores WebPyIBL attempts to use.
-By default it assumes HyperThreading, and uses 43% of the *vertual* cores believed to be available.
+By default it assumes HyperThreading, and uses 43% of the *virtual* cores believed to be available.

 * ``WEB_PYIBL_HOST`` is the host used when launching WebPyIBL; for example, if ``127.0.0.1`` it will *only* be available from ``localhost``.